SMCR Model of Communication- David Berlo’s SMCR Model of Communication

 Communication skills

 Communication skills refer to the ability to speak, read, write, and listen effectively.
 It also indicates the ability to use verbal and nonverbal communication cues during the interaction.
-Communication will be more effective if the senders and receivers both have excellent communication skills.
-The most common nonverbal communication examples are eye contact, facial expression, body language, gesture, posture, and so more.
+Communication will be more effective if the senders and receivers have excellent communication skills.
+The most common nonverbal communication examples are eye contact, facial expression, body language, gestures, posture, and so more.
 The communication skill of the source or sender increases the effectiveness of the communication process.

 Attitude

-Attitude is the psychological factor of the sender and Receiver that affects the meaning of the message.
+Attitude is the psychological factor of the sender and Receiver that affects the message's meaning.
 It is also an established perception of a person in which they think or feel about something.
-Thus, the meaning of the message depends on the source’s attitude and the Receiver.
+Thus, the message's meaning depends on the source's attitude and the Receiver.

 Knowledge

 Knowledge indicates the level of actual information, familiarity, and experience on the discussion topic.
-Actually, the discussion topic is the message of the communication process.
+The discussion topic is the message of the communication process.
 Therefore, the communicator feels comfortable discussing if the topic is familiar to them.
-However, knowledge does not imply the educational qualification or degrees of the sender or receiver.
+However, knowledge does not imply the educational qualifications or degrees of the sender or receiver.

 For example, a football player will be more interested in talking about football than cricket.
 On the other hand, a cricket player will surely feel comfortable discussing a cricket game.
 Here, knowledge indicates familiarity with the subject of the discussion topic or message.